BillDietrich/linkcheckerhtml/README.md

 * Changed to use got module (https://github.com/sindresorhus/got) instead of node-fetch.
 But has bad hangs.
 * Changed to use axios module (https://github.com/axios/axios) instead of node-fetch.
 Works, but hangs on some URLs.
 * Changed to throttle so that it checks max of 4 links in parallel.
+* Changed settings to use pull-downs: error, warn, info, don't report

 ## Development

 ### To-Do list
+* Get rid of catch-hangs.
 * Test on many real web pages.
-* Change to use uri-js module to parse URIs ?
-* Change settings to use pull-downs: error, warn, info, success
 * Find URL-click extension that makes human-checking easy.
 * Get rid of: "href" or "src" has to be first attribute in the tag.
 * Multi-line tag silently ignored.